octocloudlabs/supercharge-docs/docs/ray/lab-5.md

 ---
 # Devcontainers

-Codespaces uses a Virtual Machine in the cloud to run VSCode.
+Codespaces uses a Virtual Machine in the cloud to run VS Code.
 You can customize how that machine behaves controlling, for example, which extensions are loaded, customizing the command prompt, installing software, running a script when the machine finishes loading or controlling machine level settings.

 You do this through the use of a `.devcontainer/devcontainer.json` file.
 This file lets you control how your environment works.
-It can get quite complicated and be very extensive.

 ## Exercise